Silverstein (band)

 The band left long-time record label Victory Records in 2010.
 Following a period with Hopeless Records and another with Rise Records, they are now signed to UNFD.
-They released their 9th studio album, A Beautiful Place to Drown, in March 2020.
-This was nominated for a 2021 Juno award in the “Best Rock Album” category.
+The band released their tenth studio album, A Beautiful Place to Drown, in March 2020.
+This was nominated for a 2021 Juno award in the "Best Rock Album" category.
+Misery Made Me, the band's eleventh studio album, was released in 2022.

 History

 Early years and When Broken Is Easily Fixed (2000–2004)

 Silverstein formed in February 2000.
 They self-released their first EP, Summer's Stellar Gaze, in August that year.
 After several lineup changes, the band acquired Billy Hamilton, a local fan who learned of the band's need for a bassist on the Internet message board "The 905 Board" (an Ontario area outreach board which used to be for local musicians).
 In December 2000, he joined the band after Told helped him learn the music for the songs.
-Following a rehearsal on Boxing Day (26 December) in 2000, he officially debuted with Silverstein.
+Following a rehearsal on Boxing Day (December 26) in 2000, he officially debuted with Silverstein.
 The next spring, original guitarist Richard McWalter left the band to move to Victoria, British Columbia, to study engineering.
 He was then replaced by Neil Boshart, childhood friend of Shane Told.
 The new lineup recorded a second EP, When the Shadows Beam, in preparation for their first tour in Eastern Canada.
 The band signed to Victory Records in October 2002 with a complete lineup as Hamilton attempted to complete his secondary education one semester early.

 The following January the band went into the studio to record their first full-length debut album, When Broken Is Easily Fixed.
-It was recorded at Unity Gain and Mount Fairview studios, with producer Justin Koop and was released on 20 May 2003 through Victory Records.
+It was recorded at Unity Gain and Mount Fairview studios, with producer Justin Koop and was released on May 20, 2003, through Victory Records.
 Six songs were re-recorded versions from Silverstein's previous EP's; Summer's Stellar Gaze and When The Shadows Beam.
 When Broken Is Easily Fixed sold over 200,000 copies, surpassing the expectations of the band.